HariPranav/Academic_Portfolio/content/post/custom-etl-piplelines-in-aws/index.md

 ---
-title: Building Data Engineering Piplelines in AWS
+title: Building Data Engineering Pipelines on AWS
 date: 2021-12-17T15:39:58.032Z
 summary: Creating data pipelines from a custom front end to interact with AWS and to visualize the same using Quicksight